Tanmax-Payne/Tanmax-Payne/README.md

--     Hi, I’m Tanmay
+-      I’m Tanmay,  Young Developer & Young Wantrepreneur
 -      interested in Machines🤖 and Airplanes🛩️
 -      🌱 currently learning OpenMV and Image processing for UAV Vision
 -      Sometimes I write here https://swiftfalconets.wordpress.com/

 <!---
 Tanmax-Payne/Tanmax-Payne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.